LithaMangeni/Youtube-clone/README.md

 This is the link to the video: https://www.youtube.com/watch?v=G3e-cpL7ofc&t=22150s

-The app does nothing, it is just responsive to different screen sizes.
+I did the app using HTML and CSS and it is responsive to change in screen size.